evilreborn/SmsBomber/README.md

 # SmsBomber
-a PHP webpage to bomb a phone number.
+A PHP webpage to bomb a phone number.
 Creted just for fun

 ## Installation
 Just the paste the both file in your host root directory.
 In order to run it you can even paste these files in your localhost.